jouellnyc/DockerStocksWeb/README.md

 ## Requirements
 Git/Docker/Docker-compose/Optionally a MongoDB hosted at Mongo

-This project defaults to a local MongoDB if you were to git clone it.
+This project defaults to a local MongoDB -- up and running after 'git clone'.

 To use AWS:
 - You'd need a custom MongoDB entry specific to your account  -- (See https://www.mongodb.com/python)